 There are many possible reasons for the crashing but generally, it comes down to testing by the developers and the myriad of computer/software configurations that exist – they can’t possibly test them all, so they test the most common configurations.
 Software updates also address bugs in previous versions and may resolve some of the glitches you might be experiencing.
 Updates should be conducted weekly (monthly at the latest).

 Why is my computer running slow?
 Because you have a virus!
 Scan your computer for viruses, trojan horses, worms, and spyware.
 These are programs that you most likely won’t even know are running but will definitely affect your computer’s performance.
 Some of these programs can be installed just by visiting a website (no need for interaction!) and some can be harmless while others can cripple your system and steal your information.

 The registry is like a big atlas for your computer, it’s where all the settings and configuration information is stored.
 The big issue here is that anything and everything that has ever been installed goes into the registry and can affect system performance.
 Even when you remove a program there is always some information that it leaves in the registry – the “I was here” scratched into your system.

 It’s a misconception that the hard disk stores data like a CD ROM, it’s not one continuous line of data.
-It’s like having a book with all the sentences spread out over the entire book, sure all the content is technically there, but it increases your reading time as you‘d have to go all over the place to actually read anything (your computer just happens to do this super fast).
+It’s like having a book with all the sentences spread out over the entire book; sure, all the content is technically there, but it increases your reading time as you‘d have to go all over the place to actually read anything (your computer just happens to do this super fast).

 You’d be amazed at how much data you have stored in temporary files.
-These are files that are downloaded from visiting websites, created by using software programs, orphaned files, updates, system logs, etc. You should do this clean up fairly frequently, at least monthly.
+These are files that are downloaded from visiting websites, created by using software programs, orphaned files, updates, system logs, etc. You should do this clean-up fairly frequently, at least monthly.

+So back to the question of, “why is my computer running slow?”
 There are a lot of tools available to help you get that system working perfectly.
 Typically a good virus scanner such as Bitdefender, Norton, or Kaspersky will do the scanning and cleaning mentioned above.